giantswarm/docs/src/content/advanced/gitops/index.md

 How those principles translate into workings of popular tools, such as FluxCD or ArgoCD can be summarized as this:

-Cluster's desired state, or manifest, is kept in Git repositories (or Helm repositories, S3 buckets, and so on).
+The cluster's desired state, or manifest, is kept in Git repositories (or Helm repositories, S3 buckets, and so on).
 GitOps operators are deployed to clusters and configured to watch the manifest.
 The operators are tasked with periodically comparing the desired and actual states of the cluster's resources and reconciling them in case any discrepancies are found.

 If the cluster's state changes in a way that is not reflected in the code, the change will be reverted.
 If the code is updated with a new configuration and/or resources, the cluster will be instantly updated to match the desired state.

-This way of managing Kubernetes comes with all benefits and best practices of a versioning system: code reviews, pull requests, versioned releases, test branches, commit history, and full accountability.
+This way of managing Kubernetes comes with all the benefits and best practices of a versioning system: code reviews, pull requests, versioned releases, test branches, commit history, and full accountability.
 Due to the almost instant deployment of committed changes, it is also a perfect tool for development and testing.

 ## What is FluxCD

 [FluxCD](https://fluxcd.io) website says:
 > Flux is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.

-What it is from a developer perspective is a set of operators and Custom Resources designed to apply GitOps in Kubernetes environment.
+What it is from a developer perspective is a set of operators and Custom Resources designed to apply GitOps in a Kubernetes environment.
 The operators, configured with the Custom Resources, will be watching Git repositories, Helm repositories, or even S3 buckets and reconciling their contents with the state of the cluster to make sure they both match.

 To get started with FluxCD, you will need to bootstrap FluxCD to your cluster of choice and create at least one of each:

-1. `source.toolkit.fluxcd.io` resources - they tell the `source-controller` whereto look for the manifests
+1. `source.toolkit.fluxcd.io` resources - they tell the `source-controller` where to look for the manifests
 2. `helmrelease.helm.toolkit.fluxcd.io` or `kustomization.kustomize.toolkit.fluxcd.io` resources - they are meant for `helm-controller` and `kustomize-controller` respectively and govern how the manifests found in sources will be applied

-Luckily, FluxCD is bootstrapped and running in Giant Swarm Management Clusters, so you can start using it immediately.
+Luckily, FluxCD is bootstrapped and running in Giant Swarm management clusters, so you can start using it immediately.

 If want to learn more about FluxCD and its capabilities, here are a couple of useful links: